belief-in-magic/the-peoples-horn/src/firmware/README.md

-# Raspberry Pi Pico source
+# Firmware source code

-This builds the binaries for a raspberry pi pico.
+This builds the firmware binaries.
 It uses the arduino-pico core and some related libraries.

 ## Install:
 Run this within the containing directory: